 The Fluence protocol enforces generation of cryptographic proofs for all execution in the network.
 Providers generate proofs for their computation and validate some of previous execution done by others in order to earn rewards.
 Customers pay only for the work accompanied by proofs that the work was validated and correct.

 A proof protocol for probabilistic on-chain verification of computations executed on a network.
 The protocol sets up rules that enforce providers submitting pieces of computations for on-chain validation in order to earn rewards.

 A cryptographic proof for particular code execution on Fluence.
 Every function execution is accompanied with this proof produced by Fluence’s Marine WebAssembly runtime.
 These proofs are validated by nodes participating in follow-on execution and included in Proof of Processing.

 A proof protocol to ensure providers allocated certain compute capacity and memory to the network.
 Providers submit such proofs on-chain to earn additional Idle Capacity Rewards.

-The Fluence network can be thought of as a global set of interconnected nodes, each of which runs AquaVM and Marine, capable of receiving commands for deploying and executing code locally and collaborating with other nodes as specified by the received algo.
+The Fluence network can be thought of as a global set of interconnected nodes, each of which runs AquaVM and Marine, capable of receiving commands for deploying and executing code locally and collaborating with other nodes as specified by the received algorithm.
 Most of these nodes are constantly involved in economic activity: they monitor and enter into Deals, form new Subnets or adjust participation in Subnets, install applications as specified by Deals, coordinate execution and serve incoming requests.
 They also produce proofs of the execution and submit them as specified by proof algorithms to receive rewards.

-Additionally, to ensure the stability and performance of the network, nodes participate in serving shared network resources such Registry, which provides service and subnet discovery, and Trust Graph, which is used for authentication and permissioning.
+Additionally, to ensure the stability and performance of the network, nodes participate in serving shared network resources such as Registry, which provides service and subnet discovery, and Trust Graph, which is used for authentication and permissioning.